React Native

 chat UI.

-should create the User
+can also create the User

-Next we get a ConversationBuilder
+Next, get a ConversationBuilder

-to setup our conversation.
+to set up your conversation.
 A ConversationBuilder

-object will create a new conversation
+object creates a new conversation

 to get the ConversationBuilder